Brexit will not have any effects on air travel during the transition period i.e. 2020.

 Security checks and border checks

-With regards to customs checks, procedures for souvenirs and imported goods will change.
-After the UK’s withdrawal, customs regulations and import volumes will be applied as for non-EU countries.
-Further information is available on the Finnish Customs webpages.
+With regard to customs checks, procedures for souvenirs and imported goods will remain unchanged during the transition period.
+The situation will change on 1 January 2021.
+Further information is available on the website of the Finnish Customs.
 (External link)

-After the UK’s departure, the general EU roaming regulations will no longer apply to the UK.
-You can check the charges for mobile phone use from your own operator.
+During the transition period, the general EU roaming regulations will apply to the UK.

 Click the following links for information on roaming prices in Europe (External link) and frequently asked questions on roaming in the EU (External link).